VeederLicht/linux-diverse/obs/readme.md

-## PulseAudio config trick to add virtual microphones
+## PulseAudio config trick to add virtual microphones (virtual cables)

 1. Add the file _default.pa_ to your **[home]/.config/pulse** folder